-We take a look at equity valuations and find that they continue to trade in an expensive range.
+We take a look at equity valuations and find that they have moved into even more expensive territory.

 We use data from the NSE website starting from when it is available in January 1999 to look at the P/E Ratio, P/B ratio and the dividend yield of the index and compare it to past history.